RafaFT/100-days-of-code/r1-log.md

 * I actually did code everyday..
 Just forgot to log it in
 * Today I started connecting the dots of the croon job to update the collections BcbIndicator and CalculationIndicator

+### R1D79 - 2019/09/11

+* Finished the logic to update the firestore collections BcbIndicator and CalculationIndicator, both on a cron job